D00MFist/PersistentJXA/README.md

 # PersistentJXA
-Collection of macOS persistence methods in JXA  <br />
+Collection of macOS persistence methods and miscellaneous tools in JXA  <br />

 # Usage
 * In Apfell :